MicroEJ/docs/ApplicationDeveloperGuide/modulesRepositories.rst

 Licensing
 ---------

-The Central Repository is a set of modules distributed under various software licenses, including the :ref:`sdk_eula` for some of them.
+The Central Repository is a set of modules distributed under various software licenses, including the :ref:`sdk_eula` and the :ref:`commercial_component_license` for some of them.
 Please consult the ``LICENSE.txt`` file attached to each module.

 Changelog